 Even if you are not their on a day the tower or center is open, you can always visit the actual salt flats (except when they are actively working).
 Just drive down 301 a little more and you will see the pink pools on your left.
 When you see a gate, park off the road and walk in.
 Stay on the paths, it can be muddy!
 And don’t touch the pink water.

 The interpretive center is free.
 They have a donation box to help offset costs, as well as a small gift shop.
 Trail tours (by reservation) are $6 per adult, $4 for seniors and kids.
 You can walk them on your own for free.

-The interpretive center is open Thursday to Sunday from 8:30am until 4:30pm, maybe be open an hour later in Sundays.
+The interpretive center and observation tower are open Friday to Sunday from 8:30am until 4:30pm.

 Bring bug spray and drinking water.
 Wear closed toe shoes, sun screen, hat and sunglasses.
 It is hot there!

 Allow 30-60 minutes for the interpretive center and for viewing the salt mining.
 Allow more time if you intend to use any of the trails in the wildlife refuge.
 These trails can be a bird lovers paradise.